As someone who likes to run for miles, I understand the importance of supplements and proper nutrition to enhance performance.

 - Over 300,000 Happy Customers + 1-for-1 Donation To...

-Some studies have shown that beta-alanine provides small improvements in activities with intermittent effort, like hockey or soccer.
+Some studies have shown that beta-alanine provides small improvements in activities with intermittent efforts, like hockey or soccer.
 It’s yet unclear whether beta-alanine improves endurance in running or cycling, however.

 In most studies, participants took 1.6-6.4 grams of beta-alanine daily for 4-8 weeks.
 In contrast, people typically get about 1 gram of beta-alanine per day from food.
 You should probably start in the lower range and see how this supplement works for you.

 Beta-alanine is an amino acid found in meat, fish, and poultry.
-The supplement works by increasing muscle carnosine levels, which in its turn reduces the amount of lactic acid in the muscles, reducing fatigue and increasing muscular force.
+The supplement works by increasing muscle carnosine levels, which reduces the amount of lactic acid in the muscles, reducing fatigue and increasing muscular force.

 - 300 Grams of Beta Alanine Per Bottle